In The News

 Looking for something different to wrap up the kids’ summer?
 Check out…nontraditional art studios in Chicago…The Paintbrush put(s) a different spin on art classes for kids.

-The Paintbrush, co-owned by sisters Mindy and Melanie Apel, melds music and art for kids ages 18 months to 10 years old.
-Mindy is a former kindergarten teacher who taught art to the strains of classical music.
+The Paintbrush, owned by Melanie Apel, melds music and art for kids ages 12 months to 12 years old.
 Single-mom Melanie was looking for a way to support her kids without being away from them.
-They hit on the idea of an art studio for kids and opened the Lake View site in April 2005.
+She hit on the idea of an art studio for kids and opened in Lakeview in April 2005.
+The studio moved to Lincoln Park in 2014.

 Calling The Paintbrush offerings “art class with a twist,” Melanie Apel said the studio teaches art appreciation along with art techniques.